Causal Inference under Interference through Designed Markets: Extensions

 The argument in Proposition \ref{prop:upa} can also be extended to deferred acceptance; see \citet{agarwal2018demand} for verification of many of the required conditions.

 \begin{proof}

+For the remainder of this section, we drop the dependence of $d(\cdot)$ on $X_i$, since it does allocations do not depend on $X_i$ in this example.
 We start by verifying Assumption \ref{as:regulare}.
 It holds because we can choose some $c_1 > 0$ and then define $\mathcal S $ as $[V^{-} - c_1, V^+ + c_1]$.
 This is a compact set and the market clearing price $V^- < p^*_{\pi} < V^+$ (since capacity is strictly between 0 and 1) must always contain a ball of radius at least $c_1$.
 The unconditional distribution of $B_i(W_i)$ is

 Since the first derivative of $F_{\pi}(b)$ is bounded below by $b_2$, then for any $s^* \in (0, 1)$, $p^*_{\pi}$ is the unique solution defined as $p^*_{\pi} = F_{\pi}^{-1}( 1 - s^*)$.
 Furthermore, we have that $z_{\pi}(p) = 1 - F_{\pi}(p) -s^*$.
 By the mean-value theorem, for some $c \in \mathcal S$, $z_{\pi}(p) - z_{\pi}(p') = z'_{\pi}(c) (p - p')$.
 Since the magnitude of $z'_{\pi}(c)$ is lower bounded by $b_2$, and $z_{\pi}(p^*_{\pi}) = 0$, we can write $| z_{\pi}(p) | \geq b_2 | p - p' | $.
 This means if $ | p - p^*_{\pi} | \geq c_{3} / 2 c'$, then $|z_{\pi}(p)|$ is always greater than $b_2 c_3 / 2c'$, which is a strictly positive lower bound.